MakeSchool/institutional-plan/academics/academic_updates.md

 ### Details:

-Students will attend the program either onsite in San Francisco or online.
+Students will attend the program either On Campus in San Francisco or Online.
-- The onsite experience is available for students who are living in the SF area and can be on campus at 555 post from 9:30 - 5:30 PST M-F.
+- The On Campus experience is available for students who are living in the SF area and can be on campus at 555 Post St. from 9:30 - 5:30 PST M-F.
-- The online experience is offered for students who do not live in San Francisco and will not access the SF campus at any time.
+- The Online experience is offered for students who can live anywhere and will not access the SF campus at any time.
+These students will be online from 9:30 - 5:30 PST M-F.

 The primary difference between these two options will come in orientation, courses, and career support.

 ### Orientation
 If it is safe to do so, Fall 2021 orientation will be held at the end of August in San Francisco.
-All online and onsite students will be invited to participate in a 3 day orientation.
-Attendance will be highly recommended but not mandatory for online students.
+All On Campus and Onsite students will be invited to participate in a 3 day orientation.
+Attendance will be highly recommended but not mandatory for Online students.

 ### Courses
 All courses will continue to use project based, active learning to provide the highest quality learning experience and mirror industry practices.
 Courses consist of four major components; lectures, guided work time, group work and frequent feedback on your work and learning process.

 **Lectures:** The purpose of the lecture is to give students the opportunity to learn from our faculty’s industry expertise.
 The lecture portion of a course provides the motivation and context for the topic to be explored.
 - Make School is investing in high quality, pre-recorded video to augment lectures, with the goal of further shifting lecture time to an asynchronous model where students can listen to the lecture on their own time and the time with the course instructor can be dedicated to guided active learning, discussion, and live Q&A.
-- All lectures will be delivered online whether you are an SF student or online student.
+- All lectures will be delivered online whether you are an On Campus or Online student.
-- Some lectures may be recorded from a classroom in SF, so SF students may have the option of attending certain classes in-person that are simultaneously being attended by online students streaming the same class.
+- Some lectures may be recorded from a classroom in SF, so On Campus may have the option of attending certain classes in person that are simultaneously being attended by Online students streaming the same class.
 This will be confirmed at the time course registration opens for next fall.
 - The SF campus will be reconfigured to support students tuning into online lectures in groups.
-- Students in SF will also have the flexibility of attending lectures from their dorms or housing if they prefer.
+- On Campus students will also have the flexibility of attending lectures from their dorms or housing if they prefer.

 **Guided Work Time (Lab):** Provides the opportunity to learn while building projects and working on real world applications of concepts.
 Students work on class projects with support from a mix of senior student TAs, professional TAs that have worked in the industry, and class instructors.
-- SF students will have access to in-person and online guided support.
+On Campus students will have access to in-person and online guided support.
 - Online students will have guided support through scheduled zoom room time with TAs, 1:1 office hours and always open online forums like Discourse.
 - Unlike lectures, labs will often (but not always) be grouped by modality.
-SF students will have in-person lab sections with other SF students, online students will have online sections with other online students.
-Sometimes, small class sizes may require us to blend lab sections with SF and online students.
+On Campus students will have in-person lab sections with other On Campus students, Online students will have online sections with other Online students.
+Sometimes, small class sizes may require us to blend lab sections with On Campus and Online students.

 **Group Work:**  Group project work allows students to learn from each other and learn how to operate on a team.
 - Unlike lectures, group work will often (but not always) be grouped by modality.
-SF students will be placed on teams with other SF students, online students will be placed on teams with other online students.
-Sometimes, small class sizes may require us to create hybrid teams with online and SF students.
+On Campus students will be placed on teams with other On Campus students, Online students will be placed on teams with other Online students.
+Sometimes, small class sizes may require us to create hybrid teams with Online and On Campus students.

 **Feedback:** Feedback is vital to the learning process and a major part of the Make School pedagogy.
 - Feedback on coursework is provided asynchronously through rubrics, automated testing of programs, written comments from instructors and TAs.